OfficeDev/O365-jQuery-CORS/README.md

 Office 365 CORS Sample for jQuery
 ====================
-This sample demonstrates the use of ADAL for JavaScript for securing an single-page app written independently of any frameworks.
+This sample demonstrates how to use Azure Active Directory Authentication Library (ADAL) for JavaScript to secure a single-page app written independently of any frameworks.
 Additionally, this sample shows how to set up ADAL JS to make HTTP requests to the Office 365 APIs, as well as how to use CORS to execute a request.

 ADAL for JavaScript is an open source library.
 For distribution options, source code, and contributions, check out the ADAL JS repo at https://github.com/AzureAD/azure-activedirectory-library-for-js.